7th Infantry Division (United States): Cold War

-In 1989 the 7th Infantry Division participated in Operation Just Cause in Panama, briefly occupying the country in conjunction with the 82nd Airborne Division.
-Elements of the 7th Infantry Division landed in the northern areas of Colón Province, Panama, securing the Coco Solo Naval Station, Fort Espinar, France Field, and Colón while the 82nd Airborne and US Marines fought in the more heavily populated southern region.
+In 1989 the division took part in Operation Just Cause in Panama, briefly occupying the country in conjunction with the 82nd Airborne Division.
+Elements of the division landed in the northern areas of Colón Province, Panama, securing the Coco Solo Naval Station, Fort Espinar, France Field, and Colón while the 82nd Airborne and US Marines fought in the more heavily populated southern region.
 Once Panama City was under US control, the 82nd quickly re-deployed and left the city under the control of the 7th Division's 9th Infantry Regiment until after the capture of Manuel Noriega.
 It suffered four killed and three wounded in the operation.

 Soldiers of the 7th Infantry Division resting on board a C-141 while on their way to El Toro Air Station in preparation to combat the 1992 Los Angeles riots.

 In 1991 the Base Realignment and Closure Commission recommended the closing of Fort Ord due to the escalating cost of living on the central California coastline.
 By 1994, Fort Ord closed and the 7th Infantry Division subsequently relocated to Fort Lewis, Washington.
 Elements of the division including the 2nd Brigade participated in one final mission in the United States before inactivation; quelling the 1992 Los Angeles riots, as part of Operation Garden Plot.
 The division's soldiers patrolled the streets of Los Angeles to act as crowd control and supported the Los Angeles Police Department and California Army National Guard in preventing the violence from rampaging throughout Los Angeles County.
 It was part of a force of 3,500 federal troops called into the city.

-In 1993 the division was slated to be inactivated as part of the post-Cold War drawdown of the US Army.
+In 1993 the division was selected to be inactivated as part of the post-Cold War Army force reductions.
 The 1st Brigade relocated to Fort Lewis in 1993 and was reflagged on 15 August 1995 as the 1st Brigade, 25th Infantry Division; while the 2nd Brigade and the 3rd Brigade of the 7th was inactivated at Fort Ord.
 The division headquarters was formally inactivated on 16 June 1994 at Fort Lewis.